Toshiba Aurex System 15: Two Ways to Tango in the Present

 As it turned out, Tesla’s promised consumer-friendly price tag of US$35,000 for the Model 3 ‘base model’ ballooned to almost US$57,000 after the company failed in its promise to offer one with the ‘standard batteries‘ during the consumer rollout.

-Eager to drive home with his Model 3, Don was compelled to buy a more expensive unit with long-range (up to 310 miles) batteries + a premium exterior with rear-wheel drive.
-His choice of color, deep blue metallic (extra $1500), and alloy sports wheels (extra $1500) set him back another $3,000 plus all the taxes and fees.
+Eager to drive home with his Model 3, Don was compelled to buy a more expensive unit with long-range (up to 310 miles) batteries and a premium exterior, featuring rear-wheel drive.
+His choice of color, a deep blue metallic (an additional $1,500), and alloy sports wheels (an additional $1,500) added $3,000 to the cost, plus all taxes and fees.

-The price would have gone even higher had he opted for one with an all-wheel-drive (extra $6,000 for the ‘basic’ all-wheel drive and an extra $15,000 for the ‘performance’ all-wheel drive) & enhanced Autopilot (extra $5,000).
+The price would have gone even higher had he opted for one with an all-wheel drive (an extra $6,000 for the ‘basicall-wheel drive and an additional $15,000 for the ‘performanceall-wheel drive) & enhanced Autopilot (an extra $5,000).

-After all the extras, a fully loaded, top-of-the-line Model 3 goes for about $75,500 before all the taxes and fees –and that’s not a price for the average consumer.
-For all that money, you could buy four (4) brand-new (latest model) Toyota Corollas and still have a few thousand left in your pocket.
+After all the extras, a fully loaded, top-of-the-line Model 3 goes for about $75,500 before all the taxes and fees– and that’s not a price for the average consumer.
+For all that money, you could buy three (3) brand-new (latest model) Toyota Corollas and still have a few thousand left in your pocket.

 Charging the car at home via a dedicated 240V outlet.

-So for the US$57K price, he shelled out -before Federal & State tax incentives- Don’s Model 3 car should, at least, be impressive.
-It is but not without some drawbacks.
+So, for the US$57K price, he shelled out – before federal and state tax incentives – Don’s Model 3 car should, at least, be impressive.
+It is, but not without some drawbacks.

-Most electric cars have impressive torques, and the rear-wheel-drive Model 3 can accelerate from 0 to 60 mph in about 5.1 seconds.
-The car’s handling was impressive as the 19″ wheels were big enough to mitigate some road imperfections.
+Most electric cars have impressive torque, and the rear-wheel-drive Model 3 can accelerate from 0 to 60 mph in about 5.1 seconds.
+The car’s handling was exceptional as the 19″ wheels were big enough to mitigate some road imperfections.

-You can’t say enough praise for all the tech goodies inside and outside the car with its gaggle of radars, sensors, cameras, software updates for the touchscreen control panel as well as the very impressive all-glass roof.
-All of the Model 3’s glass parts, including the windows, were made by Saint-Gobain Sekurit, which traces its roots all the way back to 1665 in France as the Royal Glass Works.
+You can’t say enough praise for all the tech goodies inside and outside the car, including its array of radars, sensors, cameras, and software updates for the touchscreen control panel, as well as the imposing all-glass roof.
+All of the Model 3’s glass parts, including the windows, were manufactured by Saint-Gobain Sekurit, which traces its roots back to 1665 in France as the Royal Glass Works.

-The Model 3’s all-glass, UV protective roof is very impressive.
-Those 2 micro-LED pin lights provide just enough illumination for the passengers at the back
+The Model 3’s all-glass, UV-protective roof is imposing.
+Those two micro-LED pin lights provide just enough illumination for the passengers at the back.

-And, as this is an all-electric vehicle, you tend to rely less on the brakes to slow down the car —just release your foot on the accelerator, and you accomplish two things: 1). slows the car down to a halt, and 2). you charge the batteries (regenerative braking).
+And, as this is an all-electric vehicle, you tend to rely less on the brakes to slow down the car —release your foot on the accelerator, and you accomplish two things: 1) Slows the vehicle down to a halt, and 2).
+You charge the batteries (regenerative braking).

 Let’s get to the things that I didn’t like about the Tesla Model 3:

 Firstly, the door handles.
 Opening a door is a two-handed affair.
 What???
-You have the push the recessed handle with one hand and grab the handle’s end once it pops out with your other hand —yes, just to open a door.
+You have to push the recessed handle with one hand and grab the handle’s end once it pops out with your other hand — yes, to open a door.

-If you’re quick, you can grab & open Tesla’s Model 3 doors with one hand.
+If you’re quick, you can open the doors of a Tesla Model 3 with one hand.
 For most others, opening a door is a two-handed affair.

 Third, and as mentioned above, the car relied too much on the 15″ touchscreen tablet in the dashboard’s center.
 I honestly believe that Tesla did it to cut costs in the guise of the ‘cool’ factor.